How to Become an Engineering Manager - Education & Certifications

 Comprising 30 credits, the program includes courses such as leading people and organizations; optimizing brands; leading organizational change; introduction to engineering for engineering managers; systems thinking for engineering managers; and systems engineering and business practices.

-The program qualifies graduates for leadership roles such as chief engineers, engineering managers, engineering project managers, industrial management engineers, and senior lead analysts.
+The program qualifies graduates for leadership roles such as cost systems analysts, engineering managers, engineering project managers, industrial management engineers, and senior lead analysts.

 • Location: Manchester, NH